microsoft/code-with-engineering-playbook/docs/automated-testing/e2e-testing/readme.md

 ### Pre-requisite

 - System Testing should be complete for all the participating systems.
-- All subsystems should be combined together to work as a complete application.
+- All subsystems should be combined to work as a complete application.
 - Production like test environment should be ready.

 ### Test Execution